OCTRI Impact

 Diagram of how a capillary refill measuring device connects to a human finger and sends data to a smart phone.

-OCTRI Scholar Dr. David Sheridan and Dr. Matthew Hansen, both OHSU Emergency Medicine physicians, were awarded OCTRI Biomedical Innovation Program (BIP) funding and project support in 2018 to develop a new bedside technology for quickly detecting sepsis using an accurate and objective measure of capillary refill time (CRT).
+OCTRI Scholar Dr. David Sheridan and Dr. Matthew Hansen, both OHSU Emergency Medicine physicians, were awarded OCTRI Biomedical Innovation Program funding and project support in 2018 to develop a new bedside technology (pictured right) for quickly detecting sepsis using an accurate and objective measure of capillary refill time.

-In the last 3 years, Drs.
-Sheridan and Hansen leveraged their work from the OCTRI BIP to obtain additional grant funding to refine a prototype for their technology, conducted a clinical trial, and co-founded a company called Promedix to continue developing the device.
-Initial findings, published in Frontiers in Medicine, highlight the device's significant advantages.
-Read more about their device.
+Since then, Drs.
+Sheridan and Hansen have obtained additional grant funding to refine a prototype for their technology, conducted a clinical trial, and co-founded a company called Promedix to continue developing the device.
+Initial findings highlight the device's significant advantages.

 Development of an early warning system for adolescent suicidality